indieweb/wordpress-indieauth/readme.txt

 That, as mentioned, depends on the server.
 By default, the built-in IndieAuth server uses the WordPress login.

 By adding Indieauth support, you can log into sites simply by providing your URL.

+= How secure is this? =

 We recommend your site uses SSL to ensure your credentials are not sent in cleartext.
+As of Version 3.3, this plugin supports Proof Key for Code Exchange(PKCE), if the client supports it.

 = What is a token endpoint? =